 What is Sazón?

-Sazón is a spice blend which enhances the flavor of, and imparts color to, savory dishes.
+Sazón is a spice blend which enhances the flavor of, and imparts color to, savory dishes like this Arroz con Gandules.
 The most common versions are con culantro y achiote (with culantro and annatto) or con azafrán (with saffron).
 Both of these varieties give the most color when added to dishes.
 The supporting spices: coriander, cumin, and garlic can be found in all sazón products.
 The types of coloring agents are what varies the most, as well as sodium levels.

 MSG, or monosodium glutamate, is the backbone of most sazón blends.
 The issue with that is the reaction some people may have to it.
 This recipe eliminates the MSG entirely, making it a safe option for those with an MSG sensitivity.
 I include instructions for making it with MSG if you prefer the OG version, though.